Link Search Menu Expand Document

 If you replace your Primary Check in this way, don't roll for your own Primary Check.

-For the purposes of rewarding Exceptional Results and Exceptional Technique boosts, the user makes all decisions, but SP earned goes to the character who made the check, and only the checks used for the final Technique can earn SP.
+For the purposes of Exceptional Results and Exceptional Techniques, the user makes all decisions, but any generated SP goes to the character who made the check, and only the checks used for the final Technique can earn SP.

 Unwieldy (-2 FP) [X]